Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ## Create a Database

 Log into MongoDB Cloud Atlas and create a free M0 sandbox cluster.
 Once the cluster is created, press the "connect" button to begin the process of generating a URI to feed into Heroku.
 You will use the Node 2.2.1.2+ option to generate the URI.
-Create a username and STRONG password.
+Create a username* for the database and STRONG password.
 Once your URI has been generated, go to the "Network Access" tab in the cluster settings.
 The free tier of does not allow for specific IP whitelisting, so set the allowed IPs to 0.0.0.0/0.
 This will open your DB to access from anywhere in the world, so a secure password is essential.

+\*This is an account to access the database itself, and is different than your MongoDB Cloud service account.
+Don't forget to save the credentials somewhere!

 ## Fork the Code